jdtsmith/python-mls/README.md

 # Config

-A few options are available for configuration, including whether and where to save multi-line command history, whether to kill the window after the process quits, and which key bindings to bring over from python-mode.
+A few options are available for configuration, including whether and where to save multi-line command history, whether to kill the window after the process quits, and which navigation commands to bring over from python-mode.
 To configure, use `M-x customize-group [Ret] python-mls`.

 # FAQs: